 My art is inspired by:

 Mathematics — Regular and irregular geometric shapes.
 Tilings that subdivide the whole artwork, or part of it, into overlapping or non-overlapping regions.
 Bézier curves.
 Graph colorings.
 Interpolation formulas.
 Cellular automata.
+Reflection symmetries.
 Random numbers.

 Color — Back in the 60s and 70s I admired pop art’s simple designs, bold colors, and heavy outlines, exemplified by the works of artists like Peter Max and Heinz Edelmann, and the Beatles movie Yellow Submarine.
 I love infusing my art with color.
 I also like to explore how colors can combine when shapes overlap, and how colors can morph from one hue to another across the artwork.